postmanlabs/labs-docs/v6/postman/find_replace.md

 In the above screen, you can see the results that show how the string 'postman' is searched and replaced with 'pstman'.
 You can limit a search to a subset of the collections/environments/globals/tabs in your API project by selecting the radio button 'Choose entities to find in'.

 **Note:** You can also use shortcut keys to use this feature.
-Use Cmd + Shift + F for macOS and Ctrl + Shift + F for Windwos and Linux OS.
+Use Cmd + Shift + F for macOS and Ctrl + Shift + F for Windows and Linux OS.